 This means that our developers have to continually ensure that the connections to the APIs are up to date, so that PieSync can still pull and submit data.

 If APIs are upgraded or deprecate, our developers then have to re-write our side of things to match up to the upgrades or to the new version of the API.

 Most developers from these apps notify us either directly or through developer blogs, about these changes.
 But sometimes we only find out when our connection to their API is broken.
 Our developers then drop everything to fix this connection.

 Putman is an advocate for SaaS companies investing in Developer Experience stating:

 “Next to heavily investing in User Experience, Product companies should equally invest in Developer Experience.
 This is of critical importance to get developers on board with integrating your product and API’s into the massively growing SaaS market”

 Is PieSync the same as Zapier, Tray.io or automate.io?

 Zapier is different from PieSync, in that it is a task runner that transforms data.

-“A big difference is that we understand data and Zapier doesn’t.
-They just do dump data copying.
+“A big difference is that we understand data.
+Other tools just copy data.
 We understand how your data is modeled in every app and therefore we can do more advanced transformations and do so more reliably,” says Putman.

 For example: someone fills out a webform on your landing page, Zapier will take this information, and transform it into information that makes sense to the receiving app, such as a CRM.
 However it is up to the user to make the decision if this transformation makes sense, Zapier doesn’t help you in any way, and it doesn’t look at the data models.